 How Much Weight Can a Pallet Hold?

-The typical pallet can support anywhere from 3,700 pounds to 4,600 pounds.
+A standard pallet’s weight capacity is anywhere from 3,700 pounds to 4,600 pounds.

 Pallet strength and load capacity vary a lot by their construction.
 Two 40-by-48-inch pallets could have different load capacities depending on whether they’re wood, pressed wood, plastic or another material.
 Design and construction also play a role.
 A pallet with a bottom deck can support heavier loads because the extra deck board adds more support.
 The dimensions and surface area also determine load capacity.
 Look at the specifications on your exact brand and model to ensure they can support the weight you need.